Aetherinox/csf-firewall/docs/docs/install/dependencies.md

 ### Optional Dependencies

-If you decided to opt for the [Full Dependencies](#full-dependencies) install above, you do not need to do this step since the full dependency instructions already include these packages.
+If you decided to install the [Full Dependencies](#full-dependencies) above, you do not need to continue to this step.
+The list below is only for users who wish to manually install each dependency they wish to use features for.

 <br />
 <br />